 - Hold no record of criminal activity or not violate any law

 - Enter into Canada for visit, and not study or work

 - Have sufficient funds to manage your stay in Canada

 - If necessary, provide additional documents on demand by the government authorities

-Should you wish to know more information on Canada immigration, connect to the immigration experts and they shall assist you with every aspect of your immigration process.
+Should you wish to know more information on Canada immigration, Ask our immigration experts and they shall assist you with every aspect of your immigration process.